NCAR/python-tutorial/pages/welcome.rst

 Part 1 is designed to take one work day, but you may move through the content much slower or more quickly.

-Through these instructions you will develop scripts and use git and GitHub to save and organize your work.
+Through these instructions you will develop scripts and use Git and GitHub to save and organize your work.

 At the end of this tutorial you will have a grasp of how to begin building your own library of Python tools for your scientific analysis workflows.